ocean-tracking-network/node-manager-training/_episodes/04_workflow_gitlab_dbeaver.md

 ## Database access

-As part of the OTN workflow, once we have used the OTN Nodebooks, it may be prudent to use a database client like DBeaver to view the contents of your database Node directly, and be sure the data was indeed loaded as expected.
+As part of the OTN workflow, it may be prudent to use a database client like DBeaver to view the contents of your Node's database directly and make sure the data has been loaded as expected.

 DBeaver is an open-source application for interacting directly with databases.
-There are lots of built-in tools for quick query-writing, and data exploration.
+There are lots of built-in tools for query writing and data exploration.
 We will assume that workshop attendees are novices in using this application.

 ### Connecting to your database